semihyagcioglu/increment/How I Work.md

 **Tools**

 I use Evernote to jot down any piece of ideas.
 I use it whenever possible.
 From all my devices.
-I digitalize any physical stuff as best as I can to avoid clutter and save them to Evernote.
+I digitize any physical stuff as best as I can to avoid clutter and save them to Evernote.

 I use GitHub for all my projects, even for my writings.